EMcNugget/ADS-B-Military-Analytics/README.md

 This allows you to view military aircraft from an ever growing database.
 Find out how many aircraft flew on a specific day, what type, among other features that are coming soon!

+## Where can I find this?

+You can find the production version at www.adsbmilanalytics.com

 ![Screenshot](./assets/demo.png)

-## For Developers
+## How To Install

-See CONTRIBUTING.md for more information on how to contribute to this project.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information on how to contribute to this project.
 As well as information on how to set up the project locally.

 ## Tech Stack